 Making things happen as preferred by the people (and by their elected representatives) is of course just one side of agency governance.
 The flip side is far more complex.
 It is the side on which things rarely happen as planned or as intended.
 The opposite side of agency governance is where agency missions risk being subverted by glitches—some natural, others man-made.
 Agency governance yields negative or undesirable dividends when the gear linking processes, with practices, ethos and attitudes are in the neutral or reverse mode.
 Among the signs that an agency’s processes are in neutral mode are rigid interpretation and blind application of rules, failure to resolve the rules’ internal contradictions, and worship of processes at the expense of results.
 The reverse gear in agency governance is fully engaged when performance standards are non-existent; performance monitoring and evaluation mechanisms are either weak or dysfunctional; authority is over-centralized; superiors refuse to delegate to subordinates (particularly to the service delivery agents); communication breakdown is frequent; complex, time-consuming processes are in vogue; chaotic service perimeters are left un-reengineered; rules are interpreted in a legalistic, opaque, or otherwise faulty manner; and nothing is done to stem precipitate decline in employee morale and esprit de corps.
 An agency also risks wandering in a direction different from the charted one when human frailties trigger frequent circumvention of due process and widespread violation of service ethos.

 Sadly, it is the citizen that most frequently bears the brunt of deviation from agency missions.
 When, due to glitches in processes and/or in human behavior, the organization fails to operate as intended, the citizen is denied access to the quality service s/he craves.
 A derailed agency is capable of anything except provide the service the citizen requires.
-A police force that serves partisan political interest to the neglect of its statutory crime fighting mandate has serious agency governance issues.
+A police force that serves private or partisan political interest, while neglecting its statutory crime fighting mandate, has serious agency governance issues.
 So is a traffic control organization whose staff are adept at extorting money from motorists but are thoroughly incapable of enforcing road discipline, clearing gridlocks, or keeping traffic flowing.
 Racketeering (whether at police formations, in the ports, in customs long rooms, or at vehicle licensing offices) is an unmistakable symptom of a major agency governance crisis.

 Agency governance does not have to reach a crisis point to warrant attention.
 Even when things are running smoothly, it would still be necessary to keep agency governance practices under close and constant observation.
 The question is what attributes of agency governance deserve sustained attention.
 As noted elsewhere (Balogun, 2003a), understanding the dynamics of agency governance warrants undertaking frequent and systematic diagnoses of: